yasminfrost-IT/ISDMTute12Group4/AgileMethodologies.md

 These were performed once a week to analyse our progress, compare it to our predicted timeline and create suggestions for the direction of future work.
 This also allowed team members to review the work of other team members, providing feedback and iteratively updating the work.
 These meetings were where we compiled a sprint backlog of completed tasks that were ready for the final report.
 Here we ensured consistency amongst the work of individual team members and collated the smaller tasks that were assigned in the sprint planning meeting.
 We also evaluated our performance over the last sprint and identified what worked well and what could be improved in the next sprint. <br/>
 <br/>
 <h6> Product Backlog. </h6> <br/>
 This is a list of functional and non-functional requirements that reflect the vision our team has.
-This helps identify the individual tasks we should be working on throughout the project.
+This helps identify the individual tasks we should be working on throughout the project.<br/>

+<h6>Functional requirements</h6><br/>
+•	The system should allow the RM to contact the customers. <br/>
+•	The system should allow the RM to receive enquiries from the customers.<br/>
+•	The system should allow the admin to update the packages information<br/>
+•	The system should allow the customers to contact the company<br/>
+•	The system should allow the RM to validate customers details<br/>
+•	The system should allow the RM to create a new profile. <br/>
+•	The system should generate a customer target list for each RM<br/>
+•	The system should allow the RM to login and perform sales. <br/>
+•	The system should allow the customers to make enquiries.<br/>
+•	The system should generate an employee number for each RM profile creation<br/>
+•	The system should update RM’s profile performance after each call made<br/>
+•	The system should be able to request customers profile from the profiler tool<br/>
+•	In busy periods, the system should implement an interactive voice response system<br/>
+•	The system should route calls based on information provided and corresponding RM skills<br/>

+<h6>Non-functional requirements</h6><br/>
+•	The system should be available 24/7.<br/>
+•	The system must function reliably.<br/>
+•	The system must give correct/verifiable results.<br/>
+•	The system should store and retrieve information accurately as provided.<br/>
+•	The system must be maintainable and extensible.<br/>